 Do airline credits work for flights booked through third-party sites?

 No. The purchase must be made directly with your selected airline.
-Fees from Expedia, Priceline, or other third-party booking sites will not trigger the credit—even if they're for eligible expense categories.
+Fees paid through Expedia, Priceline, or other booking platforms will not trigger the credit, even for eligible expense categories.

-Can I use my airline credit for someone else's ticket fees?
+Can I use my airline credit for someone else's fees?

 Yes.
-As long as you pay for the eligible fee with your Amex Platinum and it's charged by your selected airline, it doesn't matter whose ticket the fee is associated with.
-This is useful for families traveling together.
+As long as you pay the eligible fee with your American Express Platinum Card® and it's charged by your selected airline, it doesn't matter whose ticket the fee is associated with.
+This makes it particularly useful for families traveling together.

 Is the $895 annual fee worth it just for the airline credit?

 The airline credit alone doesn't justify the $895 fee.
-However, when combined with the card's other benefits—$600 hotel credit, $400 Resy credit, $300 Lululemon credit, $300 digital entertainment, $199 CLEAR, and $200 Uber Cash—the total value exceeds $2,400 annually.
-The key is using enough of these credits to offset the annual fee.
+However, when stacked with Resy, hotel, Lululemon, Uber Cash, digital entertainment, CLEAR+, and Walmart+ credits, the total potential value exceeds $1,800 annually — before accounting for lounge access and 5X points earning.
+The key is using enough credits to offset the fee for your specific lifestyle.

 Unlock your extra benefits when you become a Kudos member